navcoin/NavHub/content/news/2018-06-27-community-fund-vote-progress.md

 As the Community Fund gets closer to launch, testing has begun and remaining features are being added.
 Proposal and Payment Request versioning allows expansion of these properties in the future without breaking backwards compatibility of the database.
 The durations of the votes for proposals and payment requests is limited to a predefined amount of full voting cycles.
 If voting started before the expiration of the proposal, Payment Requests can still be voted on after the deadline date of the Parent Proposal, because the deadline is now set relative to the moment of its acceptance.

 Hash512 is getting close to releasing the NavCoin m8 stakebox.
-Here’s the latest on its specs.
+Here’s the latest on its specs:

 NavCoin m8 runs a 2 or 3GB ram S912 (8-core 1.5Ghz) or S905W (4 core 1.2Ghz).
 It features a full Linux 64 bit operating system and Ubuntu Mate 16.04.
 NavCoin m8 has the ability to build and run a full navcoin-qt wallet, navcoind and NEXT.
 It runs on SD storage, USB flash drive or a USB hard drive, and there are a range of accessories available.
 For more information check out the M8 channel on Discord.